department-of-veterans-affairs/va.gov-team/products/public-websites/how-to-apply-wizards/discovery/research/wizard-migration-convo-guide.md

 Intro - 3 minutes
 -----------------

 Thanks for joining us today!
 My name is (NAME) and I also have some colleagues on the line observing and taking notes.
-Today we're going to talk about finding the right form when you want to apply for education or disability benefits on VA.gov.
+Today we're going to talk about finding the right form when you want to apply for education benefits on VA.gov.

 Before we start, a few things I want to mention: